programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

 Volvo 142E          21.4   4 121.0 109 4.11 2.780 18.60  1  1    4    2
 ```

 This [data set](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/mtcars.html) gives an overview of Motor Trend Car Road Tests from the 1974 _Motor Trend_ magazine [^2].
 It has information about how many miles per gallon a car could travel, the number of engine cylinders each car has, horsepower, rear axle ratio, weight, and a number of other features for each model.
-It could be useful in finding out if any of these features made each type of car more or less safe for drivers over time.
+The data could be used to find out which of these features made each type of car more or less safe for drivers over time.

 You can select columns by entering the name of the data set followed by square brackets and the number of either the row or column of data you are interested in.
 To sort out the rows and columns, think of `dataset[x,y]`, where `dataset` is the data you are working with, `x` is the row, and `y` is the column.